Best Nintendo Switch Games for Young Kids iMore 2021

 - A Good First Pokémon Adventure: Pokémon Let's Go!
 Pikachu and Eevee

 Pokémon Quest's biggest perk is its price: it's free!
 You can download it onto the Switch and let your kid enjoy exploring a blocky world full of Pokémon friends.
 Though the Pokémon do "battle" one another, there's nothing violent about it, and it's a great way to introduce young kids to the world of Pokémon in a simple, repetitive, easy-to-understand manner.
 An Auto mode is beneficial for those kids who are still a bit young to use more complex controls and just want to feel like they're doing something.
-And there are no online interactions that will harm their gaming experience making this one of the best Switch games for kids.
 Be sure you're using Switch Parental Controls, though, as the game does include microtransactions, you don't want your kid to trigger accidentally.

 Up to four players can work together to build an island paradise together, decorating your space to fit your style.
 Animal Crossing: New Horizons is an adorable game without any combat or particularly challenging puzzles, so kids can take things at their own pace and just enjoy exploring the environment and chatting with their friendly animal neighbors.
 The game is also constantly updated with new seasonal content, meaning kids will want to check in regularly to see what's new.
 While there are some online features, it's easy to restrict kids from interacting with players you don't know.